Now that spring has well and truly sprung, you may be trying to make the most of the warmer weather by getting active in the sun.

 Looking for a new challenge this summer?
 Sign up a team for The Longest Day golf challenge!

-The official day is Monday 14 December.
-However, you can choose any day from November to February to hold your event.
+You can choose any day from November to December to hold your event.

 The money raised this year will help us to continue life-saving cancer research, deliver advocacy and prevention programs, and provide vital support to West Australians impacted by skin cancer.

-Please note, you will need to contact a club directly to book your tee times.
+Please make sure to contact a golf club directly to book your tee times or register to play at one of our host clubs.

 For more information about sun protection and skin cancer